STAR Kids Program Support Unit Operational Procedures Handbook

 • may choose to transition to the STAR+PLUS Home and Community Based Services (HCBS) program.

-Each quarter, Texas Health and Human Services Commission (HHSC) Utilization Review (UR) provides a copy of the MDCP PDN Transition Report to:
+The Texas Health and Human Services Commission (HHSC) Utilization Review (UR) provides a copy of the MDCP-PDN Transition Report each month to:

 • Program Support Unit (PSU) supervisors and managers; and